top of page

 May 2018 - June 2018

 i-Teams brings together students and researchers to develop commercially viable strategies and build university-industry links.
-Development i-Teams is organised in partnership with the Centre for Global Equality and aims to investigate how new innovations can be used to improve people’s lives in the developing world in a sustainable way.
+Development i-Teams in Cambridge aims to investigate how new innovations can be used to improve people’s lives in the developing world in a sustainable way.
+The project I was involved with was exploring the potential of technologies used by the British Antarctic Survey for application to plastic pollution monitoring around coastlines.

 MEMBER,